masonasons/Framework/readme.md

 a high level class for handling sounds.
 ### Functions:
 sound_manager.play_stationary(filename,looping)
 Play a sound in the center, either one shot or looped.
-Returns the sound slot for later manipulation. sound_manager.play_1d(filename, sound_x, looping)
+Returns the sound object for later manipulation. sound_manager.play_1d(filename, sound_x, looping)
 Play a sound in a 1 Dementional setting.
-Returns the slot for later manipulation. sound_manager.play_2d(filename, sound_x, sound_y, looping) Play a sound in a 2 Dementional setting.
-Returns the slot for later manipulation. sound_manager.play_3d(filename, sound_x, sound_y, sound_z, looping) Play a sound in a 3 Dementional setting.
-Returns the slot for later manipulation.
+Returns the object for later manipulation. sound_manager.play_2d(filename, sound_x, sound_y, looping) Play a sound in a 2 Dementional setting.
+Returns the object for later manipulation. sound_manager.play_3d(filename, sound_x, sound_y, sound_z, looping) Play a sound in a 3 Dementional setting.
+Returns the object for later manipulation.

 sound_manager.destroy_all()
 destroy all playing sounds.
-sound_manager.update_sound_volume(slot, volume)
-Update the sound volume.
-sound_manager.update_sound_pitch(slot, pitch)
-Update the sound pitch.
-sound_manager.update_1d(slot, sound_x)
-update a sound's position.
-sound_manager.update_2d(slot, sound_x, sound_y)
-update a sound's position.
-sound_manager.update_3d(slot, sound_x, sound_y, sound_z)
-update a sound's position.
 ### properties
 sound_manager.facing
-The player's facing direction (Orientation), in degrees. sound_manager.hrtf
+The player's facing direction (Orientation), in degrees. sound_manager.distance the maximum distance from which sounds will be heard sound_manager.hrtf
 True or False for HRTF positioning.
 If false, stereo is used. sound_manager.x, sound_manager.y and sound_manager.z.
 Update a listener's position.

+### SoundManager item properties
+x, y, and z: set the position of the sound. pitch, volume set the pitch and volume of the sound playing, active read only properties querying the status of the sound.

+### Sound manager item methods
+update(x,y,z)
+update the position of the sound.
+This is an alternative for setting x, y and Z.

 ## Menu
 A class for creating and displaying a menu.